RealViper8/UTILS/README.md

 `python main.py --help: to show you the list of available commands`

 ## Credits
-You are allowed to modify it and distribute but please dont make money of it and give credits !
+You are allowed to modify it and distribute but please dont sell it since its free !